-The qualifications, experience and special responsibilities of each person who is a director of Tempo Australia Limited during the financial year and up to the date of this report is provided below, together with details of the company secretary.
+The directors of Tempo Australia Limited during the financial year and up to the date of this report are provided below, together with Company Secretary.

-Mr Carmelo Bontempo - Initial appointment 3 August 2011 Experience and expertise
+Mr Carmelo Bontempo - Executive Chairman Initial appointment 3 August 2011 Experience and expertise

 Mr Bontempo was one of the four founding partners of United Construction Holdings (today known as UGL Limited) where he held the positions of General Manager and Executive Director.
 He was also Managing Director of Monadelphous Group Limited and a key advisor to numerous private and publicly listed companies in Australia.